 Under Dr. Melton’s administration a four-year School of Christian Ministries was inaugurated and accredited by the American Association of Bible Colleges.
 A new Learning Resources Center was constructed, and the overall quality of the institution was improved.
 Upon Dr. Melton’s retirement, Dr. David Roger Hopkins became the seventh president in June 1983.

 Many campus improvements are credited to Dr. Hopkins’ leadership, including construction of the Student Activities Center, two new residence halls and the Wellons Science Resources Center, and acquisition of the John W. Swails Convocation Center.
 Major changes in curricular offerings also accompanied accreditation as a four-year institution by the Southern Association of Colleges and Schools Commission of Colleges in 1991.
 During the 1992-93 academic year, the consolidation of the two- and four-year programs was completed as Emmanuel began offering many new baccalaureate degree programs.

-Along with the growth of its academic programs and physical plant has been a concomitant emphasis on religious and spiritual values.
+At the foundation of the many changes and progress over the years remains the paramount emphasis on Christ-centered values.
 Emmanuel finds much of its justification for existence in its purpose of offering education of high academic quality in a Christian environment.
 The successful performance of students who have completed Emmanuel’s degree programs and later transferred to other institutions of higher learning reflects the quality of Emmanuel’s academic efforts.
 The lives of EC alumni speak of the quality of the Christian academic opportunities they have received.
 Through its program of Christian higher education, Emmanuel College has attempted to provide students with academic and spiritual values that will enrich their lives and lead them to enrich the lives of others in the highest Christian tradition.